Tiglath-Pileser III: Name

-In 2007, the Incirli Trilingual inscription was published that gave contemporary confirmation that Pul (Pulu) and Tiglath-Pileser III were the same individual.
+In 2007, the trilingual Incirli inscription was published, providing contemporary confirmation that Pul (Pulu) and Tiglath-Pileser III were the same individual.
 Only the Phoenician language part of the inscription has been published so far because of the monument's poor state of preservation.
 Still, the identification of Tiglath-Pileser III as Pul is reasonably sure because this phrase is repeated more than once in the text.
 The Phoenician spelling of this name is Puwal.

 Tiglath-pileser III is also referred to as Puˀ/wal [Puwal] with an intervocalic glide, spelled פאל quite clearly in at least one place (and probably the others) in contrast to biblical פול, vocalized Pûl.
 If it were pronounced according to the latter then one would expect פל in the Phoenician orthography."

 The Phoenician inscription is narrated in the first person by king Awarikus (Awarikku, Warika, Urikki) of Quwê, who is known from other ancient inscriptions.
 His stele was erected to mark the land gifted to Awariku by Tiglath-Pileser III.
 He is also known as the King of the Danaans, or the "Danunean king".
 He also describes himself as 'the King of the dynasty of Mopsos'.

 Some Assyriologists, such as Eckart Frahm and Paul-Alain Beaulieu, have speculated that Pulu was Tiglath-Pileser's original name before he became king and assumed his regnal name or perhaps a nickname.

 According to Gerard Gertoux, Tiglath-Pileser III was the son of Adad-nīrārī III and used the name Pulu as a young co-regent under previous kings.
 When he won the kingship of Babylon, for the last two years of his life, this again became his official name in Babylon.
 Gertoux explains the derivation of this name as a hypocoristic use of the word aplu “the heir”.